Data-Science-for-Linguists-2020/Class-Plaza/questions_coll_bord.md

 Juan: What license do you recommend for projects such as ours (e.g., code for analyzing linguistic data)?
 If we are using a licensed data set, what are some best practices in terms of transparency and open science?
 I know that we cannot publish the whole data set, but can we post a sample (with due attribution)?
 If so, how big can the sample be?

 Kiara: Are the repercussions for using data and ignoring the license and using data for something other than the license allows different?
 Also, is there a limit to how far a prosecuter can go depending on how the license is violated?
 For example, if someone completely ignored a license or if the license allowed for academic use but then someone continued to use the data for something other than academics?
 I also think it would depend on who the licenser is, like Disney and a college student would probably pursue violations differently, and if for some reason they both violated licensing, I feel like the repercussions would be different for both as well.

+Anthony: Thank you both for joining us today!
+My question is about ethics and data,
+		but beyond the scope of what is *legally permissible* under the auspices of copyright law and what is *ethically* or maybe *morally* sound.
+		So specifically, I'm wondering about whether it's really ethical for us, as researchers, to be using people's data from Twitter, Reddit, Tumblr, etc.
+		(publicly scrapable sources) for purposes that may result in profit for us (either directly through compensation for our work or indirectly through hiring on the grounds of the *merit* of our work) without then somehow compensating the people we're getting our data from.
+I know this is a mouthful and there probably isn't an answer but it seems important to think about.
+I know that participants aren't always compensated for their participation in a study, but it seems a little morally ambiguous to me to be taking people's data without their express consent and using it for personal gain, even if credit is given.